Domestic Superhero

 Recipe Notes

-I used 8 eggs in my bowl, but you can easily use up to 12 eggs.
+I used 8 eggs in my bowl, but you can easily use up to 12 eggs (add 3 additional minutes if using 12 eggs).

 In five minutes you can have a whole bunch of hardboiled eggs which are perfect for egg salad!
 No peeling or ice bath for this Instant Pot Hard Boiled Egg Loaf!